seojuice

 Step 4: Link Google Search Console and GA4

 Tracking conversions is only half the picture.
-To understand how those conversions start -- which queries, which pages, which countries -- you need to connect GSC with GA4.
+To understand how those conversions start, which queries, which pages, which countries, you need to connect GSC with GA4.

 Linking bridges SEO input (what users searched for) with outcome (what they did on your site).
 Without it, your SEO reporting stays fragmented.
+Google's own documentation walks through the link flow, but here is the version you can read in 30 seconds.

 How to Link